rangerjo/odoo_sida/README.md

-# odoo_sida
+# Odoo Sida
-a collection of odoo modules
+This repository hosts a collection of odoo modules.

+## Sida Vendor BOM

+This module allows to generate custom BOM reports including vendor information for all components.